Pay what you can workshops, courses, and events.

-- Wed, Oct 19The Parish Church (not accessible)Nonviolent communication is an approach that looks to move past the defensiveness that so often divides us to a place of connection where we can share our feelings and needs and be open with each other on how we would like those needs to be met.
+- Mon, Feb 27All Saints Anglican Church -Parish HallNonviolent communication is an approach that looks to move past the defensiveness that so often divides us to a place of connection where we can share our feelings and needs and be open with each other on how we would like those needs to be met.

-- Multiple DatesMon, Oct 03PeterboroughLed by Jeff Macklin of Jackson Creek Press, participants will learn about the historical use of textiles and flags in activism, explore messaging, colour, and composition, and utilize lino printing, stamps, sewing, and painting to work on their own piece.
+- Tue, May 02One City Office (not accessible)Led by Jeff Macklin of Jackson Creek Press, participants will learn about the historical use of textiles and flags in activism, explore messaging, colour, and composition, and utilize lino printing, stamps, sewing, and painting to work on their own piece.

 The first part of a class code speaks to the main activity of the workshop- Learning, Action, or Expression.